nianton/GraphLite/README.md

 # GraphLite

 This is a lightweight Graph API client for the user management and reporting needs of an Active Directory B2C Client tenant.
+More detailed documentation will be soon available on https://nianton.github.io/GraphLite.

 The entities that can be managed via this client are:

 ## User Management
 * Users